 This major didn’t make the list and might not qualify as “weird” since many schools offer it, but people in the programs do say that others often regard them as weird.

 Funeral directors often work long hours and have to deal with things that many find depressing or even repulsive, but job security is about as good as you can get.
-The median earning for funeral service workers was more than $53,000 per year.
+The median earning for funeral service workers was more than $53,000 per year in 2015.

 Your Turn: Did you have a weird college major?
-What’s the weirdest major you’ve heard about?
+Let us know in the comments below!